G-Node/python-odml/doc/tutorial.rst

     >>> ValidationWarning: Section[73f29acd-16ae-47af-afc7-371d57898e28] 'Section type not specified'
     >>> ValidationWarning: Section[73f29acd-16ae-47af-afc7-371d57898e28] 'Name not assigned'

-To fix the "Name not assigned" warning the Section can be accessed via the validation entry and used to directly assign a human readable name to Section in the original document.
+To fix the "Name not assigned" warning the Section can be accessed via the validation entry and used to directly assign a human readable name to the Section in the original document.
 Re-running the validation will show, that the warning has been removed.

     >>> validation.errors[1].obj.name = "validation_example_section"
     >>> # Check that the section name has been changed in the document